hosuzuki/log/daily/1_jan.md

 <h3>1/17</h3><br>
 Plan

-- ｆeedback on this week
+- work on the printf project for 3 hours